RicardoDkIT/Cumm_SWT_forecasts_Lough_Feeagh/README.md

-## Repository to generate cummulative water temperature forecasts for Lough Feeagh.
+## Repository to generate cumulative water temperature forecasts for Lough Feeagh 21 days in the future.
 Units: degree C - days.

 #### The last forecast generated can be found in Last_forecast_generated_Feeagh_Cummulative_SWT.csv